All you need to know about making copies of Oxfordshire History Centre material.

 Digital photographs and electronic files

-- We can supply digital photographs from many of the materials in our care; these can be provided as paper prints or as electronic files.
+- We can supply digital photographs from many of the materials in our care; these can be provided as paper prints (not Picture Oxon) or as electronic files.
 See our charges page for the options available.

 - Check our copying guidelines for restrictions applying to electronic files.